jcrist/msgspec/docs/source/structs.rst

        c: int

 You can also mix :class:`msgspec.StructMeta` with other metaclasses.
-For example, you can create abstract Struct classes:
+For example, you can create abstract Struct classes with:

 .. code-block:: python